Rookian/War3Stats/readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/pf2a28vv3da6tq9k/branch/master?svg=true)](https://ci.appveyor.com/project/Rookian/war3stats/branch/master)

-A tool for retrieving player statistics while playing on BattleNet.
+# A tool for retrieving player statistics while playing on BattleNet.

-> Your are sick of writng "stats Playername" then this tool is for you!
+> Your are sick of writing "stats Playername" then this tool is for you!

 War3Stats sniffes TCP packets, interprets them and finds out what game statistics each player has.